.solidworks part (.sldprt)

 Common issues with .solidworks part (.sldprt) files include:

-• Compatibility problems: Older or newer versions of software may not fully support certain .solidworks part (.sldprt) files
+• Compatibility Issues: Older or newer software versions may not fully support certain .solidworks part (.sldprt) files

-If you're experiencing issues with a specific .solidworks part (.sldprt) file, you might need to:
+If you encounter issues with a specific .solidworks part (.sldprt) file, you may need to:

 • Ask the file creator to save it in a different format